Welsh cuisine

-While some culinary practices and dishes have been imported from its British neighbours, uniquely Welsh cuisine grew principally from the lives of Welsh working people, largely as a result of their isolation from outside culinary influences and the need to produce food based on the limited ingredients they could produce or afford.
+While some culinary practices and dishes have been imported from other parts of Britain, uniquely Welsh cuisine grew principally from the lives of Welsh working people, largely as a result of their isolation from outside culinary influences and the need to produce food based on the limited ingredients they could produce or afford.

 Sheep farming is practised extensively in Wales, with lamb and mutton being the meats most traditionally associated with the country.
 Beef and dairy cattle are also raised widely, and there is a strong fishing culture.
 Fisheries and commercial fishing are common and seafood features widely in Welsh cuisine.

 Vegetables, beyond cabbages and leeks, were historically rare.
 The leek has been a national symbol of Wales for at least 400 years and Shakespeare refers to the Welsh custom of wearing a leek in Henry V.

-Since the 1970s, the number of restaurants and gastropubs in Wales has increased significantly and there are currently five Michelin starred restaurants located in the country.
+Since the 1970s the number of restaurants and gastropubs in Wales has increased significantly and by 2024 there were six Michelin-starred restaurants located in the country.